galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >    https://zenodo.org/record/4104428/files/UCSC-hg38-chr22-dbSNP153-Whole-Gene-SNPs.bed
 >    ````
 >
-> 3. Click **Start**, and the **Close**
+> 3. Click **Start**, and then **Close**
 >
-> 4. When they're ready, rename the datasets to "Exons" and "SNPs", respectively.
+> 4. When they're ready, **rename** {% icon galaxy-pencil %} the datasets to `Exons` and `SNPs`, respectively.
 >
 >    {% include snippets/rename_dataset.md %}
 >
 {: .hands_on}

+For this tutorial, we made the input datasets available on Zenodo for you.
+However, these datasets can also obtained directly from UCSC, without leaving Galaxy.
+Below we describe how you can do this, but it is not necessary for this tutorial.
+Note that since the data in UCSC is updated frequently, you might get slightly different results in the rest of this tutorial if you use these files.

-> ### {% icon tip %} Obtaining the Data from UCSC
+> ### {% icon tip %} Optional: Obtaining the Data directly from UCSC
 >
-> This can be a somewhat error prone process for new users, but if you wish to obtain the newest data from UCSC, you can do that by doing the following:
+> This tool works a bit differently than most Galaxy tools, but if you wish to obtain the newest data from UCSC, you can do that as follows:
 >
 > > ### {% icon hands_on %} Hands-on: Obtaining Exons from UCSC
 > >